Guidance on how to complete the Application Form for Funding

 Written confirmation of support from employer, line manager, professional body or organisation but specifically, the operational day to day manager who is responsible for your post.
 This must indicate support and must clarify how the acquired skills will be used or applied in your current role and/or in service development.
 This must be signed and on headed paper as described in the previous paragraph.

 What the trustees look for in a reference: 'how long the referee has known/ worked with you for, skill level, professional integrity, why they support your application, support that you will receive so you can give the commitment to the training.
 We would also like to see evidence that the training has been identified as part of an appraisal or personal development plan.
-If an individual is involved with more than one application in a given funding round, either as an applicant or as a referee or both, they are required to declare this, and explain how any potential conflicts of interest are being mitigated.
+If an individual is involved with more than one application in a given funding round, either as an applicant or as a referee or both, they are required to declare this and explain how any potential conflicts of interest are being mitigated.

 Study leave forms cannot be accepted.

-References may come by email directly from the referee to the Secretariat secretariat@foundationpsa.org.uk or be uploaded with your application, they must be signed and be up-to-date.
-FPSA do not contact your referees on your behalf if they do not send a reference for you.
+References may come by email directly from the referee to the Secretariat secretariat@foundationpsa.org.uk or be uploaded with your application, they must be signed and be up-to-date (when they are uploaded).

 References must demonstrate which age group the appplicant is working with and must relate specifically to the course you are applying for.